Planning for your retirement

 People aged 55 and over can take advantage of accessing pension savings.
 The rules allow people to access their pension pots and decide how to use their defined contributions pension savings.
 Of course, with the important caveat that proper provision is kept for later years.

-There are three main options available, a lifetime annuity, a flexi-access drawdown and a lump sum payment.
+There are three main options available: lifetime annuity, flexi-access drawdown, and lump sum payment.
 These options can be used on their own or in combination.
-The first 25% is tax-free and the remainder is taxed at the individual’s marginal rate.
+The first 25% is tax-free, and the remainder is taxed at the individual’s marginal rate.

-The maximum amount that most individuals can claim as a pension commencement lump sum (PCLS) was based on 25% of the available lifetime allowance.
-Although the lifetime allowance has been removed, there remains a PCLS upper monetary cap of £268,275 (based on 25% of the 2022-23 lifetime allowance).
+Most individuals can claim the maximum amount as a pension commencement lump sum (PCLS) based on 25% of the available lifetime allowance.
+Although the lifetime allowance has been removed, a PCLS upper monetary cap remains £268,275 (based on 25% of the 2022-23 lifetime allowance).
 Any individuals who already have a protected right to take a higher PCLS will continue to be able to do so.

-Where the pension saver dies after age 75, the beneficiary will pay tax at their marginal rate if the funds are taken as lump sum payment.
+If the pension saver dies after age 75, the beneficiary will pay tax at their marginal rate if the funds are taken as a lump sum payment.

 Working past retirement age

-There are many taxpayers that have reached the State Pension age and continue to work.
+Many taxpayers have reached the State Pension age and continue to work.
 In most cases, they no longer need to pay any National Insurance Contributions (NICs).

-At the State Pension age, the requirement to pay Class 1 and Class 2 NICs ceases.
-However, you will remain liable to pay any NICs that were due to be paid on earnings from before you reached the State Pension age.
-If you continue working, you usually need to provide your employer with proof of your age to make sure you stop paying National Insurance.
-If you would rather not provide proof of age to your employer you can request a letter (known as an age exception certificate) from HMRC confirming, you have reached State Pension age and are no longer required to pay NICs.
+The requirement to pay Class 1 and Class 2 NICs ceases at State Pension age.
+However, you will remain liable to pay any NICs due to be paid on earnings before you reach the State Pension age.
+If you continue working, you usually must provide your employer with proof of your age to ensure you stop paying National Insurance.
+If you would rather not provide proof of age to your employer, you can request a letter (known as an age exception certificate) from HMRC confirming you have reached State Pension age and are no longer required to pay NICs.
 Your employer remains liable to pay secondary Class 1 employer NICs.

-Some jobs have a compulsory retirement age after which you are no longer allowed to work.
-An employer must have a good reason for setting a compulsory retirement age such as there is an age limit set by law, or the job requires certain physical abilities.
-However, apart from these special circumstances there is no official retirement age, and you usually have the right to work as long as you want to.
+Some jobs have a compulsory retirement age, after which you can no longer work.
+An employer must have a good reason for setting a compulsory retirement age, such as if there is an age limit set by law or if the job requires certain physical abilities.
+However, apart from these special circumstances, there is no official retirement age, and you usually have the right to work for as long as you want to.
 There is also no requirement to provide your date of birth when applying for a new job.

 Pensions Advice Allowance

 The Pensions Advice Allowance (PAA) is a government initiative that came into force in April 2017.
-The allowance allows those nearing retirement to take up to £500 out of their pension pots tax-free to put towards the cost of financial advice.
+The allowance allows those nearing retirement to take up to £500 tax-free from their pension pots to pay for financial advice.

-The allowance is limited to £500 per use and the £500 will not be taxed on withdrawal from the pension pot, regardless of the individual’s income.
-The payment of the allowance must be made directly from the pension scheme to the adviser and will only be available for regulated financial advice.
+The allowance is limited to £500 per use, and the £500 will not be taxed on withdrawal from the pension pot, regardless of the individual’s income.
+The allowance must be paid directly from the pension scheme to the adviser and will only be available for regulated financial advice.

-There is also an annual £500 tax-free allowance for any adult that receives advice for employer arranged pensions.
-The advice provided can relate directly to the pension as well as to the general financial and tax issues relating to pensions.
-The exemption applies to the first £500 worth of pensions advice provided to an employee in a tax year, whether or not the employer pays for or reimburses the employee for the cost of the advice.
+There is also an annual £500 tax-free allowance for any adult who receives advice for employer-arranged pensions.
+The advice provided can relate directly to the pension as well as to general financial and tax issues relating to pensions.
+The exemption applies to the first £500 worth of pension advice provided to an employee in a tax year, whether or not the employer pays for or reimburses the employee for the cost of the advice.

 New State Pension

-The New State Pension is a regular payment from the government that can be claimed by people that reach the State Pension age.
-To claim the pension, claimants must usually have at least 10 years of National Insurance contributions.
+The New State Pension is a regular payment from the government that can be claimed by people who reach the State Pension age.
+Claimants must usually have at least 10 years of National Insurance contributions to claim the pension.

 The New State Pension is available to: